jcolag/entropy-arbitrage/2022-09-01-short-season.md

  >
  > **PICARD**: Yes, I've heard of that story.
 It's a myth.

-You might know [Cerberus](https://en.wikipedia.org/wiki/Cerberus) as the multi-headed dog that guards the gates to the underworld, the second overt reference to Greek mythology and its underworld in this episode, after Persephone.
+You might know {% wiki Cerberus|Cerberus|en %} as the multi-headed dog that guards the gates to the underworld, the second overt reference to Greek mythology and its underworld in this episode, after Persephone.
 They dropped a consonant, though whether that comes from Federation culture or lack of research by the writers, I couldn't tell you.

 Also, contrast Picard's outright dismissal of Jameson's story, here, with his lecturing Data in [*Haven*]({% post_url 2022-07-28-haven %}) about legends often coming true.